mhassan2048/RollingXG/README.md

-# 19-game rolling avg. for npxG and npxGA
+Rolling avg. for npxG and npxGA

 ## Introduction